GrassGlass/GrassGlass.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle:
-subtitle: <a href='#'>Affiliations</a>.
+# <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: my_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Singapore</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello there.
+I just graduated (as of 3/12/2024) from Junior College.
+I'm interested in math and have self-studied a little: introductory set theory, linear algebra, and real analysis.
+I hoped that I could finish Friedberg and baby Rudin (up to sequences of functions) by the end of the year, but that seems unlikely.

+It would be nice to self-study more topics — multivariable analysis, measure theory, and algebra up to at least groups, rings, and fields — before university starts.
+I might hence be able to take on 'more advanced' classes from the get-go, which would bring me closer to my goal: to learn about as many subfields of math as I can, each with nontrivial depth (for an undergradate student).
+From AT, AG, DT, DG, FA, CA, SCV to set theory, model theory, and so much more, I wish to learn more about them (eventually).

+I never really had a natural talent for math and progress is always slow for me.
+Instead, I just have had a slight amount of persistence and acceptence that math takes time to learn.
+That's also why I like self-studying: there is no time pressure.
+When university comes, I hope that I will be able to continue enjoying math and play around with it.